vbarbarosh/smcss/README.md

-# CSS for Prototyping — smcss
+A way to write CSS in one line

+## Goals

-CSS for Prototyping.
-The goal of this project is to eliminate css context (aka cascading) as much as possible.
-(Style for some element should be specified in just one place.)
+1. Eliminate CSS context (aka cascading) as much as possible.
+2. Make CSS terse

 ## Configuration